Generic Name: hydrocodone and ibuprofen (HYE-droe-KOE-done & EYE-bue-PROE-fen)

 - Do not take aspirin while you take Reprexain unless your doctor tells you to.
 If you already take aspirin for a heart or other condition, talk with your doctor about whether or not you should continue to take it with Reprexain.

-- Lab tests, including liver function, kidney function, complete blood cell counts, and blood pressure, may be performed while you use Reprexain.
+- Lab tests may be performed while you use Reprexain.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use Reprexain with caution in the ELDERLY; they may be more sensitive to its effects, especially stomach bleeding.
+- Use Reprexain with caution in the ELDERLY; they may be more sensitive to its effects, especially stomach bleeding and kidney problems.

 - PREGNANCY and BREAST-FEEDING: Reprexain may cause harm to the fetus.
 Do not take it during the last 3 months of pregnancy.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Reprexain while you are pregnant.
-It is not known if Reprexain is found in breast milk.
+Long-term use of Reprexain during pregnancy may cause dependence in the unborn baby or newborn.
+Discuss any questions or concerns with your doctor.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Reprexain.

 When used for long periods of time or at high doses, Reprexain may not work as well and may require higher doses to obtain the same effect as when originally taken.
 This is known as TOLERANCE.
 Talk with your doctor if Reprexain stops working well.
 Do not take more than prescribed.